 What is self storage?

-Self storage centres like Safestore offer units of space for hire; from large lockers to rooms the size of a double garage, they are designed to offer a safe and convenient place to store your belongings and can be hired from as little as a week.
+Self storage centres like Safestore offer units of space for hire; from large lockers to rooms the size of a double garage, they are designed to offer a safe and convenient place to store your belongings and can be hired for as little as a week.

 The units are highly secure, protected from the elements and flexible both in size and cost, depending on your needs.
 Each storage unit is locked from the outside and the person renting the space is the sole key holder.
 The facilities are also covered by 24hr CCTV, intruder alarms and access beyond the reception desk is strictly controlled.